jean-robert/jean-robert.github.com/_posts/2012-01-22-cluster-your-facebook-friends.md

 As coincidence would have it, I also came across an older introductory post about social network analysis ([Grey’s Anatomy Network of Sexual Relations](http://www.babelgraph.org/wp/?p=1)) which could actually complement quite well the two posts above.

-Using the [igraph](http://cran.r-project.org/web/packages/igraph/index.html) package, it is very easy to use the [Girvan-Newman algorithm](http://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm) to automatically detect your clusters of friends.
+Using the [igraph](http://cran.r-project.org/web/packages/igraph/index.html) package, it is very easy to use the [Girvan-Newman algorithm](http://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm) to automatically detect your groups/clusters of friends.
+The code below show how to display the names of your friends on the plot.

 ![friendscluster](/resources/friendscluster.png)